Aortic Dissection Repair

 What is an aortic dissection?

-An aortic dissection is a tear (dissection) in the wall of the body’s main artery,
+An aortic dissection is a tear (dissection) in the wall of the body’s main artery

-and nutrients available for your body’s organs.
+nutrients that can get to your body’s organs.

 Aortic dissection is a medical emergency.
 Early diagnosis and treatment are important.

 Over time, the tear can affect your brain, lungs, arms, legs, and heart.
 This depends